The government has said its new tick and flick plan for consumers will make it much easier to switch institutions.

 - Customers will experience an overall easier process when changing institutions

-Not everyone is happy with the changes though, and Federal shadow treasurer Joe Hockey has said the plan will increase the regulatory burden on banks and costs could be passed onto customers through higher fees and interest rates
+Not everyone is happy with the changes though, and Federal shadow treasurer Joe Hockey has said the plan will increase the regulatory burden on banks and costs could be passed onto customers through higher fees and interest rates across other services.

 Stephen Munchenberg, chief executive Australian Bankers Association is also cautious and said “We will need to build new processes behind the scenes to make this happen, to make sure it happens without any mistakes as well because we want to make sure that customers direct debits and credits are effectively moved over when they change banks.”